Percy Green

-Percy Green II, born in the Compton Hill neighborhood of St. Louis, is a social worker and Black activist in St. Louis, Missouri.
-He was active in the St. Louis chapter of the Congress of Racial Equality (CORE), and was a founding member of ACTION (Action Committee to Improve Opportunities for Negroes).
+Percy Green II is a social worker and Black activist in St. Louis, Missouri.
+He was active in the St. Louis chapter of the Congress of Racial Equality (CORE) and was a founding member of ACTION (Action Committee to Improve Opportunities for Negroes).
 He was also the plaintiff in the landmark civil rights case McDonnell Douglas Corp v.
-Green.
+Green, which remains among the most frequently cited cases in American jurisprudence.
 Green has fought for equality and black inclusion in the St. Louis region for nearly half a century.
 He is a member of the Peace Economy Project's board.

-Education
+Early life and education

-Green was educated at Toussaint L'Ouverture Elementary School, Vashon High School, and Washington University, from which he holds a master of social work.
+Green was born in the Compton Hill neighborhood of St. Louis.
+He attended Toussaint L'Ouverture Elementary School and Vashon High School.
+He later earned a Master of Social Work from Washington University.

 Activism

 Green has been involved in several landmark actions related to Civil Rights.
 The most famous of these took place in St. Louis; the first involved the construction of the St. Louis Gateway Arch and the second involved the Veiled Prophet Ball.